 If, in accordance with the opinion referred to in the preceding paragraph, the Merger will be treated as a nonrecognition transfer of shares of Sallie Mae Common Stock by holders thereof under the Code, then, (i) no gain or loss will be recognized by Holding Company, Sallie Mae or MergerCo as a result of the Merger, and (ii) a holder of Sallie Mae Common Stock whose shares of Sallie Mae Common Stock are converted in the Merger into Holding Company Common Stock will not recognize gain or loss upon such conversion.
-The aggregate tax basis of the Holding Company Common Stock received by such holder will be equal to the aggregate tax basis of the Sallie Mae Common Stock so converted, and the holding the Ballie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock will include the holding period of the Sallie Mae Common Stock so converted.
+The aggregate tax basis of the Holding Company Common Stock received by such holder will be equal to the aggregate tax basis of the Sallie Mae Common Stock so converted, and the holding period of the Holding Company Common Stock will include the holding period of the Sallie Mae Common Stock so converted.